mlcommons/ck/README.md

 CK consists of several ongoing sub-projects:

-* [Collective Mind framework (CM)](cm) - a very light-weight Python-based framework with minimal dependencies to help the community implement, share and reuse cross-platform automation recipes to build, benchmark and optimize applications on any platform with any software and hardware.
-It extends the cmake concept with reusable automation recipes and workflows written in plain Python or native OS scripts, accessible via a human readable interface with simple tags, and shareable in public and private repositories in a decentralized way.
+* [Collective Mind framework (CM)](cm) (*~1MB*) - a very light-weight Python-based framework with minimal dependencies to help the community implement, share and reuse cross-platform automation recipes to build, benchmark and optimize applications on any platform with any software and hardware.
+Very simply, it extends the cmake concept with reusable automation recipes and workflows written in plain Python or native OS scripts, accessible via a human readable interface with simple tags, and shareable in public and private repositories in a decentralized way.
+  Furthermore, in comparison with cmake, these automation recipes can not only detect missing code but also download artifacts (models, data sets), preprocess them, build missing dependencies, install them and run the final code on diverse platforms in a unified and automated way.
   You can read more about the CM concept in this [presentation](https://doi.org/10.5281/zenodo.8105339).

-  * [CM automation recipes for MLOps and DevOps](cm-mlops) - a collection of portable, extensible and technology-agnostic automation recipes with a human-friendly interface (aka CM scripts) to unify and automate all the manual steps required to compose, run, benchmark and optimize complex ML/AI applications on diverse platforms with any software and hardware: see [online catalog](https://access.cknowledge.org/playground/?action=scripts) and [source code](https://github.com/mlcommons/cm4mlops/blob/master/script).
+  * [CM automation recipes for MLOps and DevOps](cm-mlops) (*~6MB*) - a small collection of portable, extensible and technology-agnostic automation recipes with a human-friendly interface (aka CM scripts) to unify and automate all the manual steps required to compose, run, benchmark and optimize complex ML/AI applications on diverse platforms with any software and hardware: see [online catalog](https://access.cknowledge.org/playground/?action=scripts) and [source code](https://github.com/mlcommons/cm4mlops/blob/master/script).